RipollJ/awesome-bioinfo-tools/README.md

 - [RNA-Ribo Explorer (RRE)](http://www.atgc-montpellier.fr/rre/): RRE is an interactive, stand-alone, and graphical software for analysing, viewing and mining both transcriptome (typically RNA-seq) and translatome (typically Ribosome profiling or Ribo-seq) datasets.
 - [IGET](https://iget.c2b2.columbia.edu/): The Integrated Genomics Exploration Tools (IGET) website provides online access to a suite of tools for exploring biological pathways and DNA/RNA/protein regulatory elements associated with large-scale gene expression and protein behavior dynamics.

-### Network visualisation
+### Network & Interaction visualisation

 - [Gephi](https://gephi.org/): visualization and exploration software for all kinds of graphs and networks.
 - [Cytoscape](https://cytoscape.org/): visualization of complex networks and integrating these with any type of attribute data.

-### Interaction visualisation

 - [String](https://string-db.org/): Protein-Protein Interaction Networks Functional Enrichment Analysis

+### Clustering & homology
+- [CD-HIT](http://weizhongli-lab.org/cd-hit/): CD-HIT is a very widely used program for clustering and comparing protein or nucleotide sequences.
+- [HMMER](http://hmmer.org/): HMMER is used for searching sequence databases for sequence homologs, and for making sequence alignments.
+- [STRUCTURE](https://web.stanford.edu/group/pritchardlab/structure.html): The program structure is a free software package for using multi-locus genotype data to investigate population structure.

+### Annotations tools

+- [Trinotate](https://github.com/Trinotate/Trinotate.github.io/wiki): Trinotate is a comprehensive annotation suite designed for automatic functional annotation of transcriptomes, particularly de novo assembled transcriptomes, from model or non-model organisms.
+- [gProfiler](https://biit.cs.ut.ee/gprofiler/gost): g:Profiler is a public web server for characterising and manipulating gene lists.
+- [TransDecoder](https://github.com/TransDecoder/TransDecoder/wiki): TransDecoder identifies candidate coding regions within transcript sequences, such as those generated by de novo RNA-Seq transcript assembly using Trinity, or constructed based on RNA-Seq alignments to the genome using Tophat and Cufflinks.

-### Annotations & pathway databases
+### Ontology & Pathway databases

 - [Gene Ontology](http://geneontology.org/): The Gene Ontology (GO) knowledgebase is the world’s largest source of information on the functions of genes.
-- [gProfiler](https://biit.cs.ut.ee/gprofiler/gost): g:Profiler is a public web server for characterising and manipulating gene lists.
 - [KEGG](https://www.genome.jp/kegg/): KEGG is a database resource for understanding high-level functions and utilities of the biological system, such as the cell, the organism and the ecosystem, from molecular-level information, especially large-scale molecular datasets generated by genome sequencing and other high-throughput experimental technologies.
 - [DAVID](https://david.ncifcrf.gov/): Database for Annotation, Visualization and Integrated Discovery (DAVID).
 - [PANTHER](http://www.pantherdb.org/): Protein ANalysis THrough Evolutionary Relationships.
 - [RNAcentral](https://rnacentral.org/): The non-coding RNA sequence database

+### Metabarcoding databases

+- [Silva](https://www.arb-silva.de/): SILVA provides comprehensive, quality checked and regularly updated datasets of aligned small (16S/18S, SSU) and large subunit (23S/28S, LSU) ribosomal RNA (rRNA) sequences for all three domains of life (Bacteria, Archaea and Eukarya).
+- [ITS2](http://its2.bioapps.biozentrum.uni-wuerzburg.de/): Internal transcribed spacer 2 (ITS2) ribosomal RNA Database
+- [FunGuild](https://github.com/UMNFuN/FUNGuild): Over 13,000 fungal taxa now included in the database & functional annotation tools.

 [<small>[top↑]</small>](#)